-- The minimum periods for which a school may certify a loan for a student who is enrolled in a clock-hour program, a non-term-based credit-hour program, or a credit-hour program with nonstandard terms that are not SE9W. - In the case of a student who transfers between schools and enrolls in a clock-hour program, a non-termbased credit-hour program, a credit-hour program with nonstandard terms that are not SE9W, or a program with a combination of standard and nonstandard terms that does not qualify to use an SAY, the new school may certify a loan for the remainder of the final academic year in the prior school's program only if the new school accepts credits or clock hours from another school toward completion of the student's program at the new school. - The additional unsubsidized Stafford annual loan limit increases that became effective July 1, 2008, in the examples of determining remaining Stafford loan eligibility. - That, for the purpose of determining remaining Stafford loan eligibility, a student who transfers to a credithour program with nonstandard terms that are SE9W is treated the same as a student who transfers to a standard term-based program. - That, for the purpose of determining remaining Stafford loan eligibility, a student who transfers to a credithour program with nonstandard terms that are not SE9W or a program with a combination of standard and nonstandard terms that does not qualify to use an SAY is treated the same as a student who transfers to a clock-hour program or non-term-based credit-hour program.
+- The minimum periods for which a school may certify a loan for a student who is enrolled in a clock-hour program, a non-term-based credit-hour program, or a credit-hour program with nonstandard terms that are not SE9W. - In the case of a student who transfers between schools and enrolls in a clock-hour program, a non-term-based credit-hour program or a credit-hour program with nonstandard terms that are not SE9W, the new school may certify a loan for the remainder of the final academic year in the prior school's program only if the new school accepts credits or clock hours from another school toward completion of the student's program at the new school. - The additional unsubsidized Stafford loan limit increases that became effective July 1, 2008, in the examples of determining remaining Stafford loan eligibility. - That, for the purpose of determining remaining Stafford loan eligibility, a student who transfers to a credithour program with nonstandard terms that are SE9W is treated the same as a student who transfers to a standard term-based program. - That, for the purpose of determining remaining Stafford loan eligibility, a student who transfers to a credit-hour program with nonstandard terms that are not SE9W is treated the same as a student who transfers to a clock-hour program or non-term-based credit-hour program. - That a student who transfers between programs is treated the same as a student who transfers between schools if the new program in which the student enrolls is a credit-hour program with standard terms or nonstandard terms that are SE9W. - · That a school, at its option, may keep the student in the same payment period and loan period if the student transfers to a clock-hour program, a non-term-based credit-hour program, or a credit-hour program with nonstandard terms that are not SE9W and certain criteria are met.
+Otherwise, a school must place a student in a new payment period and loan period that begins on the student's start date in the new program and ends on the date that the school expects the student to complete the number of credit or clock hours and weeks of instructional time in the new program's academic year.

-- That a student who transfers between programs is treated the same as a student who transfers between schools if the new program in which the student enrolls is a credit-hour program with standard terms or nonstandard terms that are SE9W. - That a school, at its option, may keep the student in the same payment period and loan period if the student transfers to a clock-hour program, a non-term-based credit-hour program, a credit-hour program with nonstandard terms that are not SE9W, or a program with a combination of standard and nonstandard terms that does not qualify to use an SAY, provided certain criteria are met.
-Otherwise, a school must place a student in a new payment period and loan period that begins on the student's start date in the new program and ends on the date that the school expects the student to complete the number of credit or clock hours and weeks of instructional time in the new program's academic year. - That a school must prorate the Stafford annual loan limit for an undergraduate student who transfers in either of the following situations: - Between programs at the same school and enrolls for the remaining portion (i.e., the final period of study) of a clock-hour program, a non-term-based credit-hour program, a credit-hour program with nonstandard terms that are not SE9W, or a program with a combination of standard and nonstandard terms that does not qualify to use an SAY. - Between schools and enrolls for the final period of study in a clock-hour program, a non-term-based credit-hour program, a credit-hour program with nonstandard terms that are not SE9W, or a program with a combination of standard and nonstandard terms that does not qualify to use an SAY if the remaining portion is shorter than the remainder of the academic year in the prior school's program.
+- That a school must prorate the Stafford annual loan limit for an undergraduate student who transfers in either of the following situations: - Between programs at the same school and enrolls for the remaining portion (i.e., the final period of study) of a clock-hour program, a non-term-based credit-hour program, or a credit-hour program with nonstandard terms that are not SE9W. - Between schools and enrolls for the remaining portion (i.e., the final period of study) of a clock-hour program, a non-term-based credit-hour program, or a credit-hour program with nonstandard terms that are not SE9W, if the remaining portion is shorter than the remainder of the academic year in the prior school's program.